jareddrayton/ASECP/README.md

 ### Info

-ASECP is uses a Genetic Algorithm to find parameters for an articulatory synthesisiser
+ASECP implements a Genetic Algorithm to find parameters for an articulatory synthesiser when given a target sound.
+Currently only static vowels are being investigated.

 ### Usage

-The program requires PRAAT to run.
+The program requires PRAAT to run. http://www.fon.hum.uva.nl/praat/